-Saving Lives In the DRC
+Hunger Crisis In the DRC

 DRC: A Fight for Peace

 The DRC Government declared an outbreak of the Ebola virus.
 Though the outbreak is primarily a health crisis, it hurts local businesses, prevents children from going to school and pushes people further into hunger.
-WFP has been on the front lines, delivering food to 440,000 people and meals to 25,000 schoolchildren in Ebola-affected areas.Source: Press Release Photo: WFP/Tara Crossley
+WFP was on the frontlines of the crisis response, delivering food to 440,000 people and meals to 25,000 schoolchildren in Ebola-affected areas.Source: Press Release Photo: WFP/Tara Crossley

 Airlifts from France of Plumpy’Sup, a nutrient-rich, ready-to-use supplementary food, allow WFP to treat 9,000 malnourished children.